 I was always reminded of that delightful story of Jung's being sent this girl from a mountain village by a local doctor-a schizophrenic, a young adolescent I think, 16 or 18 years old,.
 She arrived and she was all withdrawn and tied up in herself....Jung said, "Well, what kind of thing do you enjoy?"
 She said, "Well, I like to sing, that's been nice."
 He said, "Let's do it."
 So, he invited her to sing a song together with him and then pretty soon they were dancing.
 She got into it and really started to enjoy it and opened up.
 Then he talked to her a bit, not much, but she came out of her shell...out of this really awful withdrawn state.
 So, pretty soon he was sending her back home, after a few days.
-The local doctor talked with Jung and said, "What did you do?"
+The local doctor talked with Jung and said, "What did you do to this girl?
+Nobody ever does that with a schizophrenic!
+What did you do?"
 He said, "Well, we sang songs and we danced around the room together and then I just let her go."